nextstrain/docs.nextstrain.org/src/guides/share/nextstrain-groups.rst

    A description of your organization goes here.

+All fields are optional and either have generic defaults (like the title) or are omitted from the page by default (like the byline and website link).
+Dataset and narrative listings are both shown (i.e. ``true``) by default if not specified otherwise in this file with a value of ``false``.

 After the front matter (in the lines following the last ``---`` characters), write a description of your organization to provide context for users who can access your groups page.
 Use `Markdown syntax <https://www.markdownguide.org/basic-syntax/>`_ to format the contents of your group description with headers, lists, links, etc.
-This content will appear between the byline and the list of available datasets on the group's page.
+This content will appear between the title/byline/website heading and the list of available datasets on the group's page.

 Upload your logo and description to your group’s S3 bucket with :doc:`the nextstrain remote upload command <cli:commands/remote/upload>`.